SEND Information & provision evaluation Report

 14. Who can I contact for further information?

-15. How is SEN provision evaluated?
+15. How is SEND provision evaluated?

 The progress made by an individual student with a special educational need is measured through the following relevant criteria: